Kevin8675/ChatGPT-Discord-Bot/README.md

 # ChatGPT Discord Bot
-A ChatGPT Discord Bot built with NodeJS.
+A ChatGPT powered Discord chatbot built with NodeJS.

 ## Public Discord
 You can join the public Discord to try the bot or communicate with me here: https://discord.gg/wMtMXDVhn2